Disney Dinners: Peter Pan

 The Drink

-Dare I say it?
-This might just be my favorite Disney Dinners cocktail – a loaded statement, I know!
+This might just be my favorite Disney Dinners cocktail!
 I wanted a glittery yellow cocktail to celebrate our favorite sassy fairy.
 The Tinkerbell has lemonade, pineapple juice, Fancy Sprinkles Prism Powder (edible glitter) for sparkle, champagne, and a dash of bitters.
-I’m honestly still giggling over that last ingredient.
+I’m honestly still giggling over the bitters.
 SO Tinkerbell.
 Get the recipe here.

 “All it takes is faith and trust… oh!